 - How are visitors using your site?

-- Is it a pleasant user experience (consistent on desktop and mobile)?
+- Does it provide a pleasant user experience (consistent on desktop and mobile)?

 - Is it on-brand?